 Many people never experience symptoms.

-Symptoms may include vomiting, abdominal or back pain, weakness in arms or legs, and mental symptoms.
+Symptoms may include vomiting, abdominal or back pain, weakness in arms or legs, and mental health symptoms.

-Laboratory tests are done on urine samples taken during the attack.
+Laboratory tests are best done on urine samples taken during the attack.

-Maintaining good nutrition and avoiding alcohol and drugs that trigger attacks are important.
+Maintaining good nutrition and avoiding alcohol and medications that trigger attacks are important.

 Attacks are treated by giving glucose and sometimes heme.